jasontdc/maxwebdata-zap-app-example/README.md

 You'll also need a regular Zapier account to create Zaps using your custom Zap App.
 If you don't already have a Zapier account, you can sign up for one [here](https://zapier.com/).

-### Read the Zapier CLI Docs
+### Read the Zapier Platform CLI Docs

-This project is built using the Zapier CLI.
-If you're not already familiar with it, I would strongly recommend reading the [Getting Started with Zapier Platform CLI guide](https://platform.zapier.com/cli_tutorials/getting-started), and/or following the [Zapier CLI Tutorial](https://developer.zapier.com/cli-guide/introduction) to learn about the platform and the core concepts involved with building a Zap App.
+If you're not already familiar with the Zapier Platform CLI, I would strongly recommend following the [Zapier CLI Tutorial](https://developer.zapier.com/cli-guide/introduction).
+It will help you to get your development environment set up, and to learn about the platform and the core concepts involved with building a Zap App.

+In addition, I would also suggest reading the [Getting Started with Zapier Platform CLI guide](https://platform.zapier.com/cli_tutorials/getting-started), as it provides some basic guidance for building and customizing a Zap App using the Zapier Platform CLI.

 The remainder of this guide assumes that you have a dev environment that meets the [Zapier CLI requirements](https://github.com/zapier/zapier-platform/blob/master/packages/cli/README.md#requirements), you have the Zapier CLI installed, and you have logged-in to your account via the `zapier login` command.